luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 * Order of execution is shuffled in the automation
 * There is one minute of sleep time between executions
 * All readings are taken during the night to minimize temperature fluctuations
+* PyCharm is used out-of-the-box, without any additional plugins

 **Experiment Automation** \
 The experiment is automated using a shell script that can be found [here](https://github.com/GiovanniLoureiro/sse32/blob/main/project/exec.sh "exec.sh").
 Twenty readings are taken for each of the environments and file sizes.
 For each execution, the environment is launched, code is executed and energy readings for this process are stored to a CSV file.
 The order of execution is randomized.
 Details for running the experiment can be found below: